lookageek/ansible-role-elasticsearch/README.md

 Specific elasticsearch version to install

+    elasticsearch_enabled_on_boot: yes

+Set this to `no` if you don't want elasticsearch to run on system startup.

     elasticsearch_network_host: localhost

 Network host to listen for incoming connections on.
 By default we only listen on the localhost interface.
 Change this to the IP address to listen on a specific interface, or `0.0.0.0` to listen on all interfaces.